-How to Write a Winning Sales Pitch in 10 Minutes
+How to Write a Winning Sales Pitch in Less than 10 Minutes

-- 7 tips to writing a winning sales pitch in 10 minutes
+- 7 step formula to writing a sales pitch in 10 minutes (!)

-Let’s face it, there’s nothing appealing about the idea of a traditional sales pitch.
+Let’s face it, there’s nothing appealing about the idea of the “traditional” sales pitch.

 The term “pitch” often conjures up images of plaid suits, talking at prospects rather than inviting conversation and discussion.
 It’s not exactly the most attractive image to have in mind – that’s why we recommend you retire the term “pitch”.